Harinicode/DAA/README.md

-These are the programs executed in lab referring the Algorithm
+These are the programs executed in lab referring the Algorithms